Last Updated on

 10. See a Show in Branson, MO

 Missouri is the “Show Me” State and if you want to really see a show, you’re going to want to go to Branson, hands down.
 This town is like the Vegas of the Midwest, except much more family-friendly!
 One could spend almost every hour on a two-week trip and maybe see more than just a sampling of the shows Branson has to offer!
-The Welk Theatre offers for your musical pleasure the Million Dollar Quartet, featuring impersonations of some of the greatest: Elvis, Cash, Jerry Lee Lewis and Carl Perkins.
-And hey, it’s a Broadway Tony Award winner!
+The Welk Theatre features amazing headliners and a gorgeous resort from which to make your base camp.
 Buckets N Board is a family-friendly, kid-pleasing, make your head spin with rhythm kind of fun show.
 You wanna know how good it is?
 They hit the seas with Disney cruise line to entertain ship goers with their clean comedy and supremely talented percussion bit.
-My son’s favorite part?
+Our favorite part?
 The screaming goat.
 Now you HAVE TO go see it to know what that’s all about, huh?
 You can also see magicians, acrobats, more singers than you can shake a stick at, attractions like the Hollywood Wax Museum and Ripley’s Believe It or Not?, and the Promised Land Zoo for close encounters of the furry kind.

 Look for current hotel deals in Branson

 Tip: Kid-friendly shows are offered more frequently in the summer months.
 Make sure when you’re planning you consider this!
 After school is in session, many kiddo acts are elsewhere, making room for shows more likely to please snowbirds.